 Secondly we look for a strong and committed project partner.
 Typically, Sahakarini like to enter into projects with persons and organizations which are personally known to us to be committed, trustworthy and competent. this is critical to a successful project.

 Next we examine the proposal to see if it is a project which benefits all disadvantaged members of the community, regardless of colour, ethnic origin, class or creed.
-Although we operate from a Christian perspective, all members of the community are entitled to share in the benefit of our projects.
+All members of the community are entitled to share in the benefit of our projects.

 We have found that projects which promote education and health care, particularly that of disadvantaged women, have been the most successful.
 Many women in developing countries are disadvantaged in terms of education and health care available to them.
 Improvements in literacy, trade skills and primary health care, particularly of women, bring a tremendous benefit to the whole community and offer a way for its members to escape endemic poverty and disease.
 For long term growth and greater income levels, loans to individuals and groups for viable businesses are preferable to grants.
 The Grameen Bank in Bangladesh is an outstanding example of the benefits of micro-credit.
 Its founder, Mohammed Younus, and the Grameen Bank, recently received the Nobel Prize – not for Economics, but for Peace.